|

 couple of singles (another two in 1972) and a legendary 90-minute version of Black

-Magic Woman that was improvised live, we once again lost track of him.
+Magic Woman that was improvised live, the world once again lost track of him.

 After a long